Thomas Fanara

 Thomas Fanara (born 24 April 1981) is a former French World Cup alpine ski racer.

-Born in Annecy, Haute-Savoie, Fanara specialised in giant slalom; his one and only win came in March 2016 at the giant slalom finals in St. Moritz, Switzerland.
+Born in Annecy, Haute-Savoie, Fanara specialised in giant slalom; his only win came in March 2016 at the giant slalom finals in St. Moritz, Switzerland.
 He is the oldest racer to reach a World Cup podium in giant slalom, and competed for France at three Winter Olympics and six World Championships.
-He retired from competition at the end of the 2018-19 season.
+He retired from competition at the end of the 2018–19 season.

 World Cup

 Fanara has started over 70 World cup races, mostly in giant slalom but also in slalom, and has been on the podium fourteen times.
 For some time he held the record for most World Cup podium finishes without a win until his victory at the World Cup finals in St. Moritz in 2016.
 In December 2007, he fell and hurt himself in the second run after winning the first run of a race in Bad Kleinkirchheim, but finished.
 Two years later in December 2009, Fanara incurred a season-ending injury to his left knee after a spectacular fall during a race in Beaver Creek, two months before the 2010 Winter Olympics.

-Following his World Cup win in St. Moritz, Fanara suffered an injury which kept him out of competition for the 2016-17 season.
+Following his World Cup win in St. Moritz, Fanara suffered an injury which kept him out of competition for the 2016–17 season.
 However, he subsequently made a successful return, taking a number of podium finished in his final season.